Projoint-Design-Team/projointdesigntool/README.md

 The backend directory contains the Django project code.
 It is responsible for handling all server-side logic, database interactions, and API services.

 For more details, refer to the backend [README.md](backend/README.md).

+## Frontend

+The frontend of the ProJoint project, developed using Next.js, provides a dynamic user interface for designing and managing surveys for conjoint experiments.
+It features an interactive, component-based architecture leveraging React and Material-UI for responsive and intuitive user interactions.
+For detailed setup and development practices, refer to the [frontend documentation](frontend/README.md).

 ## Documentation